sdlambert/sdlambert.github.io/_posts/2015-03-15-an-overview-of-jekyll-the-static-blogging-platform.md

 The `_plugins` folder allows you to further customize your blog by running custom ruby scripts on your pages.
 Since I am not (yet) fluent in Ruby, I have only tinkered with a few plugins so far, but depending on your needs you might need a third party solution for your blog, or you can certainly write your own.
 All of your ruby scripts residing in this directory will be run when you build your site.

 Lastly, the `_site` directory is where your rendered site will be posted by default.
 (You can edit the location of your rendered site in your `_config.yml`.)
-You can either point your browser to this directory, or point Jekyll to your local hosting directory that you may have running.
-Once you have the rendered files, you can simply commit them to your repository and upload them to your GitHub Pages.
+You can either point your browser to this directory, or point Jekyll to your local hosting directory that you may already have up and running.
+My personal setup is hosting locally through Apache, so I have Jekyll dump my files into a local directory for development.

+The nice thing about GitHub is that it provides native support for rendering your Jekyll files to its GitHub Pages.
+Once I commit the changes to the  remote stored on GitHub, it automatically renders the files for display on Github Pages.
+This way, I can render and view local changes as I develop, and let GitHub worry about rendering the master copy for public view.

 ###Customization